Q&A – Creating Sacred Space at the Day Job

 Thanks for your note, Liz, and for being a long-time reader!
 What I’m shown right away is that the environment you work in is very draining.
 It’s based upon giving, as in you giving, constantly.
 There’s little reciprocity, and the imbalance this has created has taken a toll on all levels of your wellbeing.

 Several suggestions are given for coping with this.
 The first is to make a more conscious effort to engage your work space in supporting you.
 Bring fetishes and items of personal and spiritual power into your work space, office, etc. In a shamanic tradition, these are usually items that carry some sort of ability to help you carry yourself.
-They can be representations of Nature Allies (pictures, statues, sounds), plants, fabric, colors, gems, etc. Whatever presents itself as empowering to you at a deep spiritual level, should not only be incorporated into your work space, but arranged and organized in a way such that it can function at an optimal level to support you.
+They can be representations of Nature Allies (pictures, statues, sounds), plants, fabric, colors, gems, etc. Whatever presents itself as empowering to you at a deep spiritual level, should not only be incorporated into your work space, but arranged and organized in a way such that it can function at an optimal level to support you, so you can perform at an optimal level, another thing that help is using supplements to boost your efficiency, there are supplements like modafinil that you can get online, and really helps with this.

 This process could be considered feng shui, though for me it’s an integral part of creating and sustaining sacred space–anywhere I work.
 I suggest specifically asking for spirit allies that can help you stay grounded in the work space to show themselves to you in some way, then find representations of them to put in your space.
 Ask what they need from you, as well.
 They serve not only as reminders to empower you, but help you hold that space as a supportive, grounding, and nurturing atmosphere.
 They form an intentional relationship to your work space.